 What is Lindy?

-So the use case is the long tail of repetitive marketing operations that fall between "automate with rules" and "hire a person".
-Things like inbox triage, lead enrichment, demo scheduling, and meeting prep where each task needs judgment but the judgment is repeatable once it's been observed a few times.
+It targets the long tail of repetitive marketing operations that fall between automating with rules and hiring a person.
+Inbox triage, lead enrichment, demo scheduling, meeting prep: tasks where each one needs judgment, but the judgment is repeatable once it's been observed a few times.

 The agent builder works in plain English with tool grants: